WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 - A chronological list of all moderation decisions for the work
 - A chronological list of all reports for the work regardless of status

-It is possible that to make displaying the work easier, we could iframe the Openverse.org view of the work into Django admin.
-However, that would probably take a lot longer to load, and I'm not sure if the website still handles being in an iframe very well.
-It would also make it harder to blur the work if it isn't already marked sensitive.

-The idea here is that the report view is less focused on taking an action for a single _report_, but rather all relevant information for a single work.
+The idea here is that the report view is not focused on taking an action for a single _report_, but rather showing all relevant information for a single work to make a moderation decision based on all pending reports for a work and historical moderation decisions for the work (if any).

+In the future, we could try to include links that open tables to show all moderation decisions for works by the same creator, etc, in case there is useful information, particularly for identifying potential bulk moderation actions.
+These kinds of additional views are out of scope for this current project, however.

-The view should have the following context-sensitive action buttons, all of which require a populated "explanation" free-text field:
+The expanded view should have the following context-sensitive actions:

 - "Mark sensitive: confirm a sensitive content report and mark the work as sensitive"